WICG/display-locking/README.md

   It is also worth noting that when the element is not rendered, then `contain: layout style size;` is added to its style to ensure that the subtree content does not affect elements outside of the subtree.
-  Furthermore, when the element is rendered in the `render-subtree: invisible` configuration (i.e. the user-agent decides to render the element), then `contain: layout style;` applies to the element.
+  Furthermore, when the element is rendered in the `subtree-visilibity: auto` configuration (i.e. the user-agent decides to render the element), then `contain: layout style;` applies to the element.